 In-air characterization of integrated P-CAL emission profiles and self-monitoring sensors is done in a dedicated setup.
 This comprises a \unit[2.5]{m} long dark box with two heavy-duty rotation stages (Zaber X-RST120AK-E03) on one side, and a photodiode on the other.
 The stages allow two-axis rotation around the diffuser and can rotate a fully integrated P-CAL hemisphere.
 Taking incremental photodiode readings enables sampling zenith and azimuth solid angles of \unit[$0 - 130$]{degrees} and \unit[$0 - 360$]{degrees}, respectively.
 The experimental setup is visualized in \cref{fig:pcal-setup}.
-At each point, flasher channels are enabled one at a time, and photodiode readings are taken with the picoammeter.
+At each point, flasher channels were enabled sequentially, and photodiode readings were taken using the picoammeter.
 The dark-corrected photocurrent is proportional to the incident light power.

 Four fully-integrated P-CAL hemispheres were produced, of which two are equipped with ClearSignal$^\mathrm{TM}$ anti-biofouling coating on the outer glass surface to reduce sub-sea organism growth~\cite{aghaei_long_2025}.
 Results for the measured emission profiles are shown in \cref{fig:pcal-profile} together with the corresponding best-fit GEANT4 simulation.